Boring Beats Brilliant: How a Utilities ETF Has Quietly Trounced the S&P 500 in Nearly Every Recession This Century

 During recessions, VPU has outpaced the S&P 500 on multiple occasions since 2007.

-VPU will never produce the eye-catching annual gains of the Magnificent Seven tech giants that have powered the S&P 500’s bull runs.
-Its core appeal is something more durable: in each of the three recessions it has been alive to face, VPU has beaten the S&P 500 when the index fell.
+VPU will never match the eye-catching annual gains of the Magnificent Seven tech giants that have powered the S&P 500’s bull runs.
+Its core appeal is something more durable: in each of the three recessions it has been alive to face, VPU has beaten the S&P 500 when the index fell hardest.

 The Covid-19 pandemic period tells a different story.
-Going into the uncertainty of late 2019, investors rotated heavily into defensive sectors, lifting VPU to an exceptional +24.87% for the full year compared to the S&P 500’s +28.88% in 2019.
-When the pandemic struck in early 2020, the S&P 500 fell as much as 35% in a single month during the first quarter, but recovered sharply once the severity of the outbreak came into clearer view and finished 2020 at +16.26%.
+Going into the uncertainty of late 2019, investors rotated heavily into defensive sectors, lifting VPU to an exceptional +24.87% for the full year, compared to the S&P 500’s +28.88%.
+When the pandemic struck in early 2020, the S&P 500 fell as much as 35% in a single month during the first quarter, then recovered sharply once the severity of the outbreak came into clearer view and finished the year at +16.26%.
 VPU, by contrast, ended 2020 nearly flat at -0.76% as defensive-rotation money flowed back into growth stocks.
-Over that combined 2019-2020 stretch, utilities investors gave up some upside in 2020 but avoided the worst of the Q1 drawdown.
+Over that combined 2019-2020 stretch, utilities investors gave up some upside in the recovery year but avoided the worst of the Q1 drawdown.

 In 2022, with the Federal Reserve tightening aggressively to fight inflation, the S&P 500 closed the year at -19.44%.
-VPU again demonstrated its defensive character, finishing the year in positive territory at +1.04%.
-The fund then carried that momentum forward: it gained +23.06% in 2024 and +16.47% in 2025, demonstrating that utility stocks can generate meaningful returns even during calmer economic periods.
+VPU again demonstrated its defensive character, finishing in positive territory at +1.04%.
+The fund then carried that momentum forward, gaining +23.06% in 2024 and +16.47% in 2025, demonstrating that utility stocks can generate meaningful returns even during calmer economic periods.

 The AI Data Center Tailwind